 Student Educational Development Plans help guide students as they explore their strengths, interests, and skills (also known as their "EDP" this is completed annually using Xello, an online tool).
 The work they complete in their EDP helps them understand how the personal values, interests, and skills they have now can translate to high-wage, high-demand occupations, and what the post-secondary educational path to get to that occupation might include.

 Holt Public Schools strives to innovate, educate, and inspire our students to be the next great leaders in a 21st Century economy.
-The programming options you will find here are intentionally designed to fast-track students to college and/or a career in an area they have identified as an interest.
+The programming options included on this site are intentionally designed to fast-track students to college and/or a career in an area they have identified as an interest.

 Educational Development Plans (EDPs) - Xello

-Did you know that Holt Public has resources and tools for our students to discover their interests and abilities and apply them to their educational pathway?
-One of those tools is a new platform called Xello and is available to our students (grades 7-12) as they develop their Educational Development Plans (or EDPs).
+Holt Public Schools uses Xello, an online tool that helps our students in grades 7 - 12 to discover their interests and abilities so that they can apply them to their educational pathway.
+Xello helps students develop their Educational Development Plans (or EDPs).
 We believe when students become aware of their skills, abilities, and interests and can see how they translate to high-wage high-demand career fields and college programs, that many become increasingly engaged in their educational experience.
-Using Xello to complete EDPs is also a great way for students to discover how Holt’s flexible programming options can position them to be uniquely prepared for their future college and/or career plans.
-Holt Public Schools strives to innovate, educate, and inspire our students to be the next great leaders in a 21st-century economy, utilizing Xello is one tool that can help our students in that pursuit.
+Having EDPs is a great way for students to discover how Holt’s flexible programming options can position them to be uniquely prepared for their future college and/or career plans.
+Holt Public Schools strives to innovate, educate, and inspire our students to be the next great leaders in a 21st-century economy, and utilizing Xello can help our students in that pursuit.

 Business Technology Programs